What You'll Learn

 Difficulty with transitions can manifest in a number of ways depending on the child and the setting.
 It can take the form of resistance, avoidance, distraction, negotiation or a full-blown meltdown.
 Some of these reactions are the result of kids being overwhelmed by their emotions.
 And some are what they’ve learned works to successfully delay or avoid the transition.

 A child told it’s time to leave the playground might throw a tantrum initially because he can’t manage his anger or frustration, but if he’s found that it has worked to delay leaving the park, he’s more likely to do it again.
-“It really depends on how the adults in his life have responded,,” says Dr. Matthew Rouse, a clinical psychologist in the ADHD and Disruptive Behavior Disorders Center at the Child Mind Institute.
+“It really depends on how the adults in his life have responded,” says Matthew Rouse, PhD, a clinical psychologist.
 Other kids may not tantrum but instead master the art of whining, distracting, or negotiating with the adults in their life.

 What’s behind transition problems?